Saturday, April 13, 2024

 "Alright, well, have the flag ready for me to plant when I reach the summit."

-I squared my shoulders toward the heaping pile of trash, and clutter, looking for a solid place that would offer me some stabilization of any kind.
-My left foot sank into the rubbish until only my heel and ankle was visible.
+I squared my shoulders toward the heaping pile of trash and clutter, looking for a solid place to offer me some stabilization.
+My left foot sank into the rubbish until only my heel and ankle were visible.
 I leaned into the trash and searched for an area I could grab.
 I settled for the doorjamb molding.
-I lunged with my right foot slightly above my left knee but my weight only compressed the trash and my right leg began to sink further down.
-As a small amount surrounding trash cascaded down on top of me.
+I lunged with my right foot slightly above my left knee, but my weight only compressed the trash.
+My right leg began to sink further down as a small amount of surrounding trash cascaded down on top of me.
 After the tiny avalanche of trash settled, I could hear a muffled sound.
 I didn't move further.
 I turned my head slightly.
-The tip of my nose touching some old newspaper, my right ear pointed to the direction of the noise.
-I went silent, as I attempted to make out the noise.
-On the other side of the trash I could hear the muffled sound of a clapping audience from an indistinct game show.
+My nose touched some old newspaper, and my right ear pointed toward the noise.
+I went silent as I attempted to make out the muffled noise I could barely hear.
+On the other side of the trash, I could hear the muffled sound of a clapping audience from an indistinct game show.
 Then there was a muffled voice and some grunting, "What's that sound?
 Is there a person over there?
 I inquired.
 "You gotta see for yourself.
 You just gotta."
 The officer said in disbelief.

 Feeling defeated, I looked upward at the top of the trash hill.
 Just charge up that hill, I said to myself.